sajda25/campus-connect/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- Your Name - _Initial work_

 ## 🙏 Acknowledgments

 - Thanks to the campus community for inspiration
 - MongoDB for excellent documentation
 - React team for the amazing framework
 - All contributors who have helped this project grow

-## 📞 Support

-For support, email your-email@example.com or open an issue in the repository.

 ---